-On February 1, 2022, the Board approved annual director compensation for the director compensation cycle beginning on February 1, 2022.
-The Board approved the following annual cash retainer fees for the members of the Board: (A) to each non-executive director, an annual cash retainer fee of \$47,250; (B) to the chairman of the Board, an additional annual cash retainer fee of \$84,000; (C) to the chair of each Board committee, additional cash compensation as follows: (x) \$12,500 to the Audit Committee Chair, (y) \$11,500 to the Compensation and Human Resources Committee Chair, and (z) \$8,000 to the Nominating and Governance Committee Chair.
-Additionally, on February 1, 2022, pursuant to the Plan, the Company issued an aggregate of 442,249 shares of restricted stock to its non-employee directors, as shown in the following table:
+On January 24, 2023, the Board approved annual director compensation for the director compensation cycle beginning on February 1, 2023.
+The Board approved the following annual cash retainer fees for the members of the Board: (A) to each non-employee director, an annual cash retainer fee of \$47,250; (B) to the Chairman of the Board, an additional annual cash retainer fee of \$84,000; and (C) to the chair of each Board committee, additional cash compensation as follows: (x) \$12,500 to the Audit Committee Chair, (y) \$11,500 to the Compensation and Human Resources Committee Chair, and (z) \$8,000 to the Nominating and Corporate Governance Committee Chair.
+Additionally, on February 1, 2023, pursuant to the Plan, the Company issued an aggregate of 95,087 shares of restricted stock to its non-employee directors at a value of \$6.00 per share, as shown in the following table:

 Director Awarded Shares Vesting Schedule

-Josh Silverman 114,729 See (1) below
+Josh Silverman 24,667 See (1) below

-George Devlin 65,504 See (1) below
+George Devlin 14,084 See (1) below

-Sebastian Giordano 65,504 See (1) below
+Sebastian Giordano 14,084 See (1) below

-Zvi Joseph 65,504 See (1) below
+Zvi Joseph 14,084 See (1) below

-Greg Schiffman 65,504 See (1) below
+Greg Schiffman 14,084 See (1) below

-Wayne Walker 65,504 See (1) below
+Wayne Walker 14,084 See (1) below

-(1) Vests in four equal installments on each quarterly anniversary of the date of grant, provided that the director has continuously provided services to the Company through such date.
+Vests in four equal installments on each quarterly anniversary of the date of the grant, provided that the director has continuously provided services to the Company through that date.